MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 This article is a part of a [series of articles](azure-networking-overview.md) that demonstrate how to apply the principles of Zero Trust to Azure networking.

 As organizations grow from small businesses into large enterprises, they often need to move from a single Azure subscription into multiple subscriptions to separate resources for each department.
 It’s important to carefully plan the segmentation of your network to create logical boundaries and isolation between environments.

 Each environment, typically reflecting a separate department of your organization, should have its own access permissions and policies for specific workloads.
 For example, users from your internal software developer subscription shouldn't have access to managing and deploying network resources in the connectivity subscription.
 However, these environments still need network connectivity to achieve the required functionality to basic services, such as DNS, hybrid connectivity, and being able to reach other resources across different [Azure virtual networks (VNets)](/azure/virtual-network/virtual-networks-overview).

 The segmentation of your Azure infrastructure provides not only isolation but can also create security boundaries that prevent an attacker from moving across environments and inflicting additional damage (the **Assume breach** Zero Trust principle).

 ## Reference architecture

-In Azure, you can use different levels of segmentation to help protect your resources from unauthorized access or malicious attack.
+You can use different levels of segmentation in Azure to help protect your resources from unauthorized access or malicious attack.
 These levels of segmentation start at the subscription level and go all the way down to applications running on virtual machines.
 Segmentation creates a boundary that separates one environment from another, each with its own rules and policies.
 With the assumption that breaches can happen, you need to segment your networks to prevent their spread.

 Azure networking uses the following levels of segmentation:

 - Subscriptions

   An Azure subscription is a logical container used to provision resources in Azure.
 It is linked to an Azure account in a Microsoft Entra ID tenant and serves as a single billing unit for Azure resources assigned to the subscription.
 An Azure subscription is also a logical boundary for access to the resources contained in the subscription.
 Access between resources in different subscriptions requires explicit permissions.